 As we sat nibbling on our bounty, we happily reflected on our Mystery Picnic.
 Even though we are very familiar with the Adelaide city centre, this was a great way to explore it further.
 We discovered some new food places that we will be sure to visit again in the future.
 We saw parts of the city we haven’t seen in a while, discovering new street art and other points of interest too.
 So even if you are a local, this will be a great way to enjoy an afternoon with a loved one.

 Tip – The instructions recommend taking a pen and paper to solve the clues.
 We completely forgot, but know you will need “something” to record answers with.
 We used our phones, with one of us looking at the clues, the other recording the answers.
-Don’t worry if you can’t work out the puzzles from the clues given, there are hints available, and if you are completely stuff, the answer can be revealed.
+Don’t worry if you can’t work out the puzzles from the clues given, we were really happy to find there are hints available, and if you are completely stuck, the answer can be revealed.
 You won’t be left in the middle of the “scavenger hunt” not knowing where to go next.

 More About Mystery Picnics

-Mystery Picnics are offered in more than fifty cities in North America, the UK, New Zealand and Australia, and now they have a great range of picnics available right here in South Australia.
+Mystery Picnics are offered in more than fifty cities globally, mostly in North America, the United Kingdom, New Zealand and Australia, and now they have a great range of picnics available right here in South Australia.
 Picnic-ers can choose between the Barossa Valley, McLaren Vale, Adelaide Hills, Fleurieu Peninsula, Glenelg, and three different themed options in Adelaide City.
 The selection is still growing too, with Henley Beach soon to be released.

 If you’re already thinking “but what if I don’t want to go on a date?” then you are in luck, as there are also Mystery Picnics put together with family (yes, kids too) or a group of friends in mind.
 You can also extend your picnic in some locations, turning it into a whole “Mystery Weekend” – in fact, there is even a special Mystery Weekend to Kangaroo Island, a location not offered with just a picnic.
 The weekend includes a night of accommodation as well as other ideas for things to do and see.

 Perhaps picnics are not your thing?
 Well, luckily AmazingCo cater for that too!
 There are a whole range of different experiences, some available now and some more coming soon..
-Look out for Secret Menu Tasters and Mystery Food Walks.
+Look out for Secret Menu Tasters, Hen’s Nights, Murder Mystery Parties and Mystery Food Walks.
 AmazingCo even cater for lockdown, with At Home Dates and Sofa Sommelier experiences too.

 If you can’t decide which experience is best, then pick up a gift card and leave the choice up to the recipient – you can’t go wrong with this perfect Christmas, birthday or Valentines Day gift!